GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_void_size_function.rst

 Void size function
 ======================================

-Here we show how to compute the void size functions and some related quantities using the class :func:`~colibri.cosmology.cosmo`.
+Here we show how to compute the void size functions and some related quantities using the class :func:`~src.cosmology.cosmo`.
 The text below refers to the file named ``test_vois_size_function.py`` provided in the ``tests`` directory in the GitHub repository.